 But, most importantly, you need to love children and the whole process of childbirth.

-I’m not trying to play the “holier than thou” role here, but it’s not a vocation for everyone, trust me.
+I’m not trying to play the “holier than thou” role here, but a certified professional midwife is not a vocation for everyone, trust me.
 My nerves have been worn and tested time and time again and they most likely will be still, but that’s all in the job description and I still love doing said job regardless.